Jordan's Principle

 Updates on Jordan's Principle

-From January to March 2021, Indigenous Services Canada (ISC) issued a call for proposals to seek services from professionals in the health, social and education fields to review appeals and issue recommendations as part of the new Jordan's Principle External Appeals Committee.
+From July to August 2024, Indigenous Services Canada (ISC) issued a call for proposals to seek services from professionals in the health, social and education fields to review appeals and issue recommendations as part of the Jordan's Principle External Expert Review Committee.
 The call is now closed.
 Thank you to all those who expressed an interest.
 ISC will communicate the results of the process to those who applied once the evaluation of the proposals is finished.

 Other updates on Jordan's Principle